Chrisle206/portfolio-react/README.md

 ## Description

-This week I created a web application from scratch.
-This website is a mock-portfolio which will continue to see modifications as the months progress.
-It is suppose to showcase my current skills and allow other people to view the work I have done.
-In this project I use flexbox, boostrap, and css variables.
+This is a personal project I created using React!
+It features other work I have done with projects I am proud to showcase!
+The link below leads to my portfolio homepage where people are able to get to know me and much more!
+In this project, I used a nav bar to divide sections of the website.
+The portfolio is far from finished and more Projects will be added in the Future!

 link to deployed site: https://chrisle206.github.io/p-react/